thevedantgarg/ManageSoft/README.txt

 Overview:
 This is a web-based application designed for company representatives to manage customer data, orders, and inventory.
 In order to access the database, representatives must authenticate using a valid username and password.

+System Features:
+Once logged into the system, representatives can:
+-

+Tech Stack:

+System Requirements:

+Installation Requirements: